MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/sitelink-ad-extension.md

 The start date is inclusive.
 For example, if you set *StartDate* to 5/5/2019, the ad extensions will start being shown at 12:00 AM on 5/5/2019.

 **Add:** Optional.
-If you do not specify a start date, the ad extensions are immediately eligible to be scheduled during the day and time ranges.
+If you do not specify a start date, the ad extension is immediately eligible to be [scheduled](#adschedule).
 **Update:** Optional.
-If no value is set for the update, this setting is not changed.
 The start date can be shortened or extended, as long as the end date is either null or occurs after the new start date.
-If you do not set this field, then the existing settings will be retained.
-If you set this field to *delete_value*, then you are effectively removing the start date and the ad extensions are immediately eligible to be scheduled during the day and time ranges.
+If you set this field to the *delete_value* string, then you are effectively removing the start date and the ad extension is immediately eligible to be [scheduled](#adschedule).
+The [Ad Schedule](#adschedule), [End Date](#enddate), [Start Date](#startdate), and [Use Searcher Time Zone](#usesearchertimezone) fields depend on each other and are updated together.
+If you leave all of these fields empty during update, then none of them are updated.
+If you include values for any of these fields, then the prior values for all of these fields are removed or replaced.
+To remove all prior schedule settings, set each of these fields to *delete_value*.
 **Delete:** Read-only

 ## <a name="status"></a>Status